Guidance under regulation 18 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulations 2020.

 - tasks that require two or more people to undertake them safely, including heavy lifting or carrying dangerous chemicals, although there may be measures that can be adopted elsewhere in the workplace

-- education and childcare settings – especially where young children cannot understand the concept of physical distancing and where the appropriate support from adult workers may require closer contact eg to help a child who has fallen
+- in regulated premises and workplace settings where young children or people with complex needs are present who cannot understand the concept of physical distancing, and where the appropriate support from support workers may require closer contact e.g. to help a child or person who has fallen

 - exceptions where close contact is necessary between workers and the users of services, although again there can be measures in the wider workplace which would minimise the risk of transmission

 - where dual working at less than 2 metres apart is necessary to ensure safety

 - working in confined spaces, for example repairing infrastructure for utilities